1995parham/github-do-not-ban-us/README.md

 2) Github's team decided to take one step further and restrict us **based on our Nationality** no matter where we are living, while they were able to just restrict our IP addresses like other US-based companies.

 Eventually, we are hoping that Github's team:
-- let us download our private repositories.
+- let us download our private repositories and also make them public(setting control).
 - change their restriction policies to not limiting users based on their Nationality.
 - announce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).